brandonkim12/brandonkim12.github.io/_posts/2018-12-23-the-basic-of-tensor-algebra-1.md

 feature_image: https://www.facebook.com/photo.php?fbid=1893189787425704&set=a.1893187554092594&type=3&theater
 ---

 Tensor is, simply speaking, the **expansion of vector**.
 More strictly speaking, **The tensor inherits the property of the vector**, because the tensor is *the superordinate concept of the vector*.
 Once we took the subject of this article as 'vector revisited', let us start from the notion of the vector space.
+Wait, ***What is the vector***, then?

+> Vector is the quantity which has the direction and magnitude.

+Normally, many of us got the concept of the vector like above, and when you want to calculate the addition or subtraction, we often use both graphical method or arithmetic method.

  1.Notion of the vector space